Nikitaamo/picshredding/README.md

 python image_shredder.py

-This will apply the shredding effect to `IMG1.jpg` and display the results.
+This will apply the shredding effect to `IMG1.jpg`, display the results, and save the final image as `IMG2.jpg` in the project directory.

 ## Customizing the Effect